Best Practices for Childhood Disorders: Pharmacological, Psychosocial & Combined Interventions

 This course is appropriate for beginning, intermediate and advanced level practitioners who wish to learn more about psychopharmacology and psychosocial intervention with mental disorders in children and adolescents.
 It is also a good resource for professional counselors who need continuing education.

-The course content for this CEU course can be found on pages 35 – 170 of the source document and in the updated dosage recommendation article at the end.
+The course content for this CE course can be found on pages 35 – 170 of the source document and in the updated dosage recommendation article at the end.

 Authors: American Psychological Association (APA)